nxp-mcuxpresso/mcuxsdk-doc/boards/RT/evkmimxrt1064/gettingStarted/gsindex.md

-# Getting Started with MCUXpresso SDK for EVK-MIMXRT1064
+# Getting Started with Package

 ```{tocTree}